-Figure 1 shows the numbers recorded per week as presenting to their GP with 'flu-like' symptoms over each flu season between the 2017-2018 winter and the 2022-2023 winter.
+Figure 1 shows the numbers recorded per week as presenting to their GP with 'flu-like' symptoms over each flu season between the 2017-2018 winter and the 2023-2024 winter.
 The individual flu-season profiles vary, in terms of the peak number of cases seen, the timing of the increase and decrease in the number of cases, and shape of profile.

-- the 2022-2023 season saw a resurgence of influenza virus activity, reaching levels similar to those before the COVID-19 pandemic - Jersey experienced a period of influenza activity in the autumn; relatively early within the typical seasonal range.
-This pattern was similarly observed across the UK2 - notably, the 2022-2023 season had an earlier onset and reached a mid-winter peak earlier compared to preceding seasons (Figure 1); this pattern aligns with the experience in EU/EEA countries3
+- the 2023-2024 season saw a continued return of flu-like illness activity to levels seen prior to the COVID-19 pandemic. - Jersey experienced one peak of influenza; this differs from the 2022-23 season that saw increased activity in the autumn.
+This pattern was similarly observed across the UK - notably, the 2023-2024 season had a slightly later onset than the previous season and reached a peak comparable to the pre-pandemic 2018-19 season (Figure 1)

-2 Surveillance of influenza and other seasonal respiratory viruses in the UK, winter 2022 to 2023 - GOV.UK (www.gov.uk)
+&lt;sup>2 Surveillance of influenza and other seasonal respiratory viruses in the UK, winter 2023 to 2024 - GOV.UK (www.gov.uk)